Official Rules & Regulations

 A qualified partner from one team may fish with a qualified partner from another team at the Classic.

-- (NEW FOR 2020: If your winnings from the previous calendar year/season exceeded $2,000 per team you must enter the Pro Division.
+- (NEW FOR 2020: If your winnings from the previous calendar year/season exceeded $4,000 per team you must enter the Pro Division.
 Once you achieve Pro Status you will be required to enter Pro Division in all future events.)
 You may enter only one division, alone or with the partner of your choice.
 Practice is allowed at local events until midnight the day before the tournament.
 Spectators are not allowed in boat with team during tournament hours.